ClarkGH/smackhem/DESIGN.md

 ### 12. Collision System

-- Manual AABB checks
+- Manual AABB checks.
-- Player vs world
+- Player vs world.
-- No physics engine
+- No physics engine.
-- Deterministic
+- Deterministic.

 This is console-friendly and debuggable.